amminer/ansifier/README.md

 ## 🕹️ Contributing <a name="contributing"></a>

-If you'd like to help improve ansifier, please open an issue first.
-This package has transitioned from being a learning project for me to being something I hope will be actually useful to others, as it has been useful to me.
-As such, I'm happy to accept quality contributions.
+If there's a feature you'd like to see added or a bug you'd like to see fixed, please open an issue.

 ## 🙏 Acknowledgements  <a name = "acknowledgements"></a>